High-dimensional scaling limits and fluctuations of online least-squares SGD with smooth covariance: Introduction

-Finally, we remark that our analysis is general enough to allow for certain degree of dependence within the data sequence $\{x^t\}_{t \geq 0}$ and within the error sequence $\{\varepsilon^t\}_{t \geq 0}$.
-Such assumptions are typically made in several applications including reinforcement learning~\citep{meyn2022control} and sequential or online decision making~\citep{chen2021statistical,khamaru2021near}.
+We also emphasize that our analysis is general enough to allow for a certain degree of dependence within the data sequence $\{x^t\}_{t \geq 0}$ and within the error sequence $\{\varepsilon^t\}_{t \geq 0}$.
+Such assumptions are typically made in several applications, including reinforcement learning~\citep{meyn2022control} and sequential or online decision-making~\citep{chen2021statistical,khamaru2021near}.
 Furthermore, we could also allow for some level of dependency between the data and error sequences.
 We do not discuss these extensions in detail to keep our exposition simpler.